Alphabtw00/bundle-extension/README.md

   - Easy refresh button to update data

 - **Performance Optimized**:
-  - Efficient data loading to minimize browser impact
+  - Efficient data caching to minimize API calls
   - Smart detection of page changes
   - Automatic removal of overlay when navigating away from token pages